dhis2/integration-icd1x/README.md

 		[Optional, default = ]

 	--file-out  string
-		Path to the output file
+		Path to the output
-		[Optional, default = options.json]
+		[Optional, default = output]

 	--verbose	Indicates whether progress should be displayed verbosely [Optional, default = false]
 ```

+## Adding Codes to DHIS2

+The resulting file can be imported into DHIS2 via the Metadata import option of the Import/Export App.